rahul-bhave/sqs-utilities/README.md

 _preconditions_

-1) Create predefined three SQS.
+1) Create predefined three SQS queues.
 2) The SQS queues, should have pre-populated SQS messages.